Ze1598/Python_stuff/README.md

 This repository will only be updated once in a while when I have new examples for something new I've learned, I work on new projects/update existing ones, or write new scripts

-Update log:
+### Update log:

--(jan.
+* (jan.
 18th 2018) Added examples/playing_with_time_modules.py, which is a script to exemplify some of the objects and methods available in the datetime and calendar modules.
 For this, I've used the payment of a debt with a given interest rate as an example

--(feb.
+* (feb.
 18th 2018) Added a bunch of new files with examples.
 I also updated some already existing ones

--(mar.
+* (mar.
 28th 2018) Added a bunch of new files, mainly for matplotlib and numpy, including graph screenshots

+* (feb.
+26th 2019) Added a bunch of new files

 External references: